Bookkeeper

 The most important changes introduced in v0.13.0 concern the storage

-of user-given input files by viperleed.calc
+of user-given input files by viperleed.calc, the behavior of --discard-full

 mode, and the modification of the default interaction between viperleed.calc